Vitalbka/taxi-service/README.md

-# taxi-service
+# Taxi-service

 This is simple program for taxi service.
-Program has next functions:
+The program uses mysql to store data.
+Tomcat is also used as a web-server Program has next functions:
+- display all Drivers
+- display all Cars
-- track all available cars and working drivers
+- display all Manufacturers
+- create new Driver
-- register new drivers
+- create new Car
-- add new cars and their manufacturers
+- create new Manufacturer
-- delete cars, drivers and manufacturers
-- add drivers to cars
+- add driver to car
-- track your cars as a driver
+- all cars by driver
 ___
 ## 3-layer architecture
 1. DAO - Data access layer